 Pelster worked closely with producing artistic director Jeff Church, who started with the organization in 1990.
 Over the last 25 years, the Coterie has produced more than 50 world or American premieres and productions that traveled to the New Victory Theatre in New York City and The Kennedy Center in Washington.

 One season in particular during the mid-1990s stood out for Pelster.
 Programming that year focused on banned books, which remains a timely subject.

 “We just presented plays that had been banned at the time … which was a highly successful season,” she said.
 “That was one of my first impressions about how important the Coterie was to the community, and me personally in my development as their executive director.”

 The theater’s board of directors has not provided details yet, but a succession plan was in place.

 “This news comes as a shock not only to The Coterie family, but to the entire performing arts community where Joette was loved and respected in a way that very few people achieve,” said Coterie Board President Andrew Van Der Laan in a release.
 “The board and staff of The Coterie extend our deepest sympathies to her husband, adopted daughter, sisters, and extended family.”

 A celebration of Pelster's life is scheduled on Monday, Dec.
 19, at 4 p.m. at the Coterie.
+Please note: "In order to protect individuals who are required to test regularly for their professional livelihood, including the vast community of theatre professionals in attendance, we request that you bring a photo of an at-home covid test taken the day of the event."
 The family requests donations to The Joette Pelster Visionary Fund at The Coterie Theatre “to commemorate her legacy as a Kansas City arts visionary.”